Yichieh0/OFDM_Implemented_by_HLS/README.md

 1. Utilization :

-The tables below is the hardware resources utilization comparison
+The tables below is the hardware resources utilization comparison between the system before and after optimization :

  - With II Violation :